Competitive Exclusion in an Artificial Foraging Ecosystem: Seasonal Environment

 \subsection{Model Ecosystems}

 For each of the two seasonal scenarios a model ecosystem is selected to highlight the various species' population trajectories under a particular ecosystem.
 For the RMLC climate, a season length of 41 generations and infertility of 10 and 12 were selected.
-This $f=12$ scenario, as seen in Figure 6a, is in the heart of the coexistence zone with a mean absorption time of $310,000\pm334,000$ generations over ten differently seeded runs.
+These infertility scenarios, as seen in Figure \ref{fig:coXzones}a, are in the heart of the coexistence zone with a mean absorption time of $310,000\pm334,000$ generations over ten differently seeded runs.
 In fact, one of the runs still had both species present after 1 million generations.
-The configuration with $f=10$ is also selected to demonstrate some runs where the invader goes quickly extinct.
-For the RRR model winter, a growth reduction $g_{R}=21$ was selected with $f=15$ and a season length of 30 generations.
-Figure 6b shows that this reduced growth rate is also in the heart of the coexistence zone with a mean absorption time of $52,300 \pm 65,500$ generations.
+For the RRR model winter, a growth reduction $g_{R}=21$ was selected with $f_{15}$ and a season length of 30 generations.
+Figure \ref{fig:coXzones}b shows that this reduced growth rate is also in the heart of the coexistence zone with a mean absorption time of $52,300 \pm 65,500$ generations.
 This specific configuration also provides examples of both invader and resident extinctions.

 The following sections will highlight the stochastic nature of these simulations, which drives large differences in the net results.
-Within one seasonal cycle extinctions for both species, for the invader only, intermediate length coexistence with either species eventually going extinct, and coexistence for long to very long times all appear in the same ecosystem.
+These two model ecosystems had all three possible outcomes occur due only to different seeds under otherwise identical conditions: exclusion occurred for both species, intermediate length coexistence occurred with either species eventually going extinct, and coexistence occurred for long to very long times.